Nabi Bakhsh Baloch: Career

-Mehran Arts Council was established under the chairmanship of the commissioner of Hyderabad, Baloch as honorary secretary, worked out the scheme, persuaded authorities to give grants, bought a plot for the council in Latifabad and had a building constructed.
-Baloch wrote 'Musical Instruments of the Lower Valley of Sindh' (1966), and two articles as appendices: ‘Shah Abdul Latif as the Founder of a New Musical Tradition’ by Baloch and the ‘Traditional Music of Sindh’ by Ilyas Ishqie.
-This work was translated into Bengali by Folk Music Research Group, Dacca, East Pakistan in 1970.
-Baloch also edited Aziz Baloch's work, ‘Spanish Cante Jundo and its Origin in Sindhi Music’, published by Mehran Arts council in 1968.
-Among other articles and monographs, Mehran Arts Council also published Sabhai Rangga (All Hues) on all aspects of folkloric poetry in 1969 edited and introduced by Baloch.
+Mehran Arts Council was established, with Baloch as the honorary secretary.
+He devised the idea, persuaded authorities to give grants, bought a plot for the council in Latifabad and had a building constructed.
+He wrote Musical Instruments of the Lower Valley of Sindh (1966), and an article as an appendix: '‘Shah Abdul Latif as the Founder of a New Musical Tradition'’.
+Baloch also edited Aziz Baloch's work, ‘'Spanish Cante Jundo and its origin in Sindhi Music'’, published by Mehran Arts Council in 1968.
+Among other articles and monographs, the Council also published Sabhai Rangga (All Hues) on all aspects of folkloric poetry in 1969, edited and introduced by Baloch.

-Baloch was also instrumental in influencing decisions by the Archaeological Department and extended his cooperation in initiating excavations at Bhanbhore, Mansura, Umarkot, and Talpur Museum at Hyderabad Fort.
-He persuaded the Department of Archaeology to establish Zonal office of Archaeology at Hyderabad.
-The wall of the fort of Hyderabad near the main gate, Mosque of Mian Yarr Mohammad, Graveyards at Landhi and Mian Wahyoon, Tomb of Mir Shahdad Khan and number of other historical places were preserved at his behest.

-The landmark achievement in this regard was the establishment of a number of museums.
-Land was procured and buildings were constructed alongside the Raani Bagh on National Highway for the Sindh Provincial Museum and Sindh Provincial Library for which Baloch had been working since 1951.
-Baloch served as honorary director and donated his personal collection of artifacts, coins and other materials.